-- 1 How do you deselect a path? - 2 How do you make sure that a path is saved with a document? - 3 Which tool can change corner points to curve points and vice versa? - 4 What are the advantages of using the Pen tool to create a mask?
-Why not just use the Quick Mask feature, as done in Lesson 6?

-- 5 How do you customize the Polygon tool? - 6 (Use only if you have done and discussed "Supplementary demonstration: shape options," in this lesson's Instructor Notes, with your class.)
-Why would the Pixels option be dimmed (unavailable) when the Pen tool is selected in the Tools panel? - 7 How do you save a work path? - 8 When do you lose a work path forever?
+- 1 How do you deselect a path? - 2 How do you make sure that a path is saved with a document? - 3 What are the advantages of using the Pen tool to create a mask?
+Why not just use the Quick Mask feature, as done in Lesson 6? - 4 (Use only if you have done and discussed "Supplementary demonstration: shape options," in this lesson's Instructor Notes, with your class.)
+Why would the Pixels option be dimmed (unavailable) when the Pen tool is selected in the Tools panel? - 5 How do you save a work path? - 6 When do you lose a work path forever?
 Is there any recourse?

-- 1 To deselect a path, click in an empty area in the Paths panel. - 2 To save a path, name the path in the Paths panel. - 3 The Convert Point tool changes corner points to curve points, and vice versa. - 4 You could select the spaceship using the Quick Mask method.
-But by using the Pen tool to create the mask, you create a vector mask that retains its crisp, sharp edges at any zoom level. - 5 To customize the Polygon tool, use the options in the options bar when a shape tool is selected. - 6 Pixels mode creates rasterized (bitmap) images and layers.
-The Pen tool is a vector tool, and cannot draw or edit rasterized images. - 7 You can save a work path by double-clicking it in the Paths panel and renaming it.
-Or, if you apply a work path to a layer (Layer > Add Vector Mask > Current Path), the path is saved as a layer mask and automatically named. - 8 You lose a work path whenever you start drawing a new work path-that is, start drawing a new path on another layer-without saving the original work path.
+- 1 To deselect a path, click in an empty area in the Paths panel. - 2 To save a path, name the path in the Paths panel. - 3 You could select the cup using the Quick Mask method.
+But by using the Pen tool to create the mask, you create a vector mask that retains its crisp, sharp edges at any zoom level. - 4 Pixels mode creates rasterized (bitmap) images and layers.
+The Pen tool is a vector tool, and cannot draw or edit rasterized images. - 5 You can save a work path by double-clicking it in the Paths panel and renaming it.
+Or, if you apply a work path to a layer (Layer > Add Vector Mask > Current Path), the path is saved as a layer mask and automatically named.

+6 You lose a work path whenever you start drawing a new work path-that is, start drawing a new path on another layer-without saving the original work path.
 If you want to recover a lost work path, you can try using either the Undo command or the History panel to go back to an earlier step.